david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 The `fuzzymatch` function will match hits from two `DataFrames` based on their `pkfreq` and `pkrate` columns using caller supplied tolerances (aka *fuzz*) for frequency and drift rate.
+The columns used for comparison may be overridden by the caller for either or both `DataFrame`.
 Additionally, `fuzzymatch` accepts a parameter that specifies the difference between start times of the data files.
 This value, referred to as `dt`, is used to extrapolate the starting frequency of a hit in the first `DataFrame` to the starting time of the second `DataFrame` using the hit's drift rate.
 For this to work, `dt` must be given in seconds and the `pkfreq` columns must be in `MHz`.
 The default value for `dt` is 0 (i.e. no extrapolation by default).

 The implementation of `fuzzymatch` uses `SortMerge.jl`.
 The object returned by